 It may not provide you with what you might interpret as “good” news.
 However, it does provide you with facts that you can make decisions with, such as how you choose to position your Retirement Bucket™ from here forward, or how you choose to spend in the future.

-Reading the newspaper, turning on the television, and/or checking on-line on your phone, laptop, or iPad throughout the day to see where the market is will not provide you with usable information with which you can act.
+As I mentioned earlier, tuning in to “Breaking News” all day on your television, and/or checking on-line on your phone, laptop, or iPad throughout the day to see where the market is, or where your investment balances stand at the moment vs. the all-time high, will not provide you with usable information with which you can act.

 It only further perpetuates a lack of confidence, and, in turn “paralysis.”

-Given the stage in life that you’re experiencing right now where The Retirement Bucket™ you have accumulated over all these years must now support you, you have every right to be anxious and frustrated.
+Given the stage in life that you’re experiencing right now where you’re contemplating having The Retirement Bucket™ you have accumulated over all these years support you, you have every right to be anxious and frustrated during a crisis.